howie6879/ruia/docs/en/tutorials/item.md

 ```

-It works well, though with a little mass.
+It works well, and it's okay if you like it.

 Now consider such a way: